int19h/jbomohi/dict/barcreka/comments.md

 vetli died because i couldnt find etymology. and it was robin who had suggested creating a gismu for "dorsal/ventral part of body".

+## 2013-06-13T16:02:30Z — gejyspa (comment 717, in reply to 715)

+Re: This is kosta.

+gleki wrote:
+> gejyspa wrote:
+> > gleki wrote:
+> > > gejyspa wrote:
+> > > > There is nothing added by this word
+> > >
+> > >
+> > > or rather there is no need for {kosta}
+> >
+> >
+> >   ... says the guy who would rather add experimental gismu like vetli,
+> > rather than use lujvo that already exist?  kosta has been around for
+> > decades.
+Why put in a different word?
+>
+>
+> vetli died because i couldnt find etymology. and it was robin who had
+> suggested creating a gismu for "dorsal/ventral part of body".

+  I'm just saying, why prefer a lujvo over an official gismu?
+Why not pare out lenku for tolgla, masno for tolsutra, etc?
+You seem to like creating unofficial gismu, so just wondering why you are picking on poor little kosta?